morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 The good:

 - The mt7921au chipset seems to be very good.
-It is fast and the driver is stable.
 - Did I mention that this chipset is fast?
 WiFi 5 = around 625 to 650 Mb/s in my testing.
 - The mt7921u in-kernel driver is very stable.
 - I have tested 5 GHz band managed mode, AP mode and monitor mode with very good results.